DStv: History

 In 1986, pay-television came to South Africa when a single-channel analogue service, M-Net, was launched by Naspers and local businesses/companies.
 For almost seven years, all of M-Net's operations were handled by a single dedicated company until 1995 when a second subsidiary company, MultiChoice, was launched.

-This company would take over the operations of M-Net including decoder sales, subscriber services (which were also available in local shops) and account management.
+MultiChoice would take over the operations of M-Net including decoder sales, subscriber services, which were also available in local stores, and account management.
 MultiChoice would also embark on establishing presence in multiple countries outside South Africa.

 Not long after, a digital satellite service in South Africa was announced by MultiChoice and was launched that same year on 6 October 1995 as DStv, an abbreviation for Digital Satellite Television.
-On its launch, DStv offered a package of 16 channels: Cartoon Network, CNN, a 40-channel DMX audio service, ESPN, Hallmark, K-T.V., M-Net, Movie Magic, SelecTV, Sky News, SuperSport, TNT, Travel Channel, the Trinity Broadcasting Network, TV5 Afrique and VH1.
+On its launch, DStv offered a package of 16 channels: Cartoon Network, CNN, a 40-channel DMX audio service, ESPN, Hallmark, K-T.V., M-Net, Movie Magic, SelecTV, Sky News, SuperSport, TNT, Travel Channel, the Trinity Broadcasting Network, TV5 Afrique, MTV and VH1.
+The launch of DStv was deemed "satisfactory", with decoder sales having surpassed 10,000 units by November 1995.

 This prompted changes to the main M-Net channel, which, while having its formula unchanged, started concentrating more on African productions, while K-T.V., Movie Magic and SuperSport gained their own separate channels.
 Aside from the DMX service, subscribers also had access to Radio 702 and Voice of America.
 Multichoice expected the number of channels to be increased to 24 by early 1996.
-The launch of DStv was deemed "satisfactory", with decoder sales having surpassed 10,000 units by November 1995.

 Within weeks of its launch, DStv added its first new channels, Discovery Channel and BBC World.
 The latter was available over the terrestrial frequencies of M-Net eleven hours a day; this enabled subscribers to watch the channel 24/7.
 By September 1996, DStv had 55,000 subscribers.

 In February 1998, DStv had 70,000 subscribers across the continent.
-By June that year, the number skyrocketed to 215,000 in Subsaharan Africa and 31,000 in Egypt and the Middle East.
+By June that year, the number skyrocketed to 215,000 in Sub-Saharan Africa and 31,000 in Egypt and the Middle East.
 With the launch of BBC Prime in March 1999, it had risen to nearly 350,000, an increase of 30% within the past ten months.
 This also coincided with the arrival of National Geographic Channel and the South African business network Summit.

 Interactive services started in 2000 with six datacasting channels aimed primarily at the South African market.
 These channels featured games, news, weather, and soon, the possibility of accessing internet services, banking, video-on-demand and camera angles during key sporting events.

 Over the 2 decades since then till today, television channels launch on the platform when channel carriage contracts are signed and/or renewed between MultiChoice and another media conglomerate/broadcaster and ceases transmission when channel carriage contracts are not renewed or by decisions made by the latter.